DPramparo/dpramparo/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dpramparo&label=Profile%20views&color=0e75b6&style=flat" alt="dpramparo" /> </p>

+- 🌱 I’m currently learning **Diplomatura en Ciencia de Datos - Famaf**

+- 👯 I’m looking to collaborate on [Mercado Libre](www.mercadolibre.com.ar)

+- 💬 Ask me about **Python, Machine Learning, Data Science, Computer Vision, Data preparation**

 - 📫 How to reach me **damian_pramparo@hotmail.com**

+- 📄 Know about my experiences [In my portfolio, I share my experiences as a Computer Engineering graduate with a passion for Artificial Intelligence (AI).
+During my studies, I became fascinated with Reinforcement Learning (RL) and completed several RL projects.
+I gained practical experience through internships, including one where I worked on an autonomous drone using RL.
+Currently, I am a Data Science Developer at Mercado Libre, applying AI techniques to solve real-world problems.
+I continuously learn and grow in this dynamic field, contributing to open-source projects and engaging with the AI community to stay at the forefront of advancements.
+My journey has been exciting, and I am eager to take on new challenges and make a positive impact in the world of technology and AI.](In my portfolio, I share my experiences as a Computer Engineering graduate with a passion for Artificial Intelligence (AI).
+During my studies, I became fascinated with Reinforcement Learning (RL) and completed several RL projects.
+I gained practical experience through internships, including one where I worked on an autonomous drone using RL.
+Currently, I am a Data Science Developer at Mercado Libre, applying AI techniques to solve real-world problems.
+I continuously learn and grow in this dynamic field, contributing to open-source projects and engaging with the AI community to stay at the forefront of advancements.
+My journey has been exciting, and I am eager to take on new challenges and make a positive impact in the world of technology and AI.)

 <h3 align="left">Connect with me:</h3>
 <p align="left">